ulixee/hero/docs/main/BasicInterfaces/Hero.md

   - proxyIp `string`.
 The public IP address of the proxy.
   - publicIp `string`.
 The public IP address of the host machine.
 - userAgentString `string`.
 The user agent string used in Http requests and within the DOM.
+- browserName `string`.
+The emulated browser (eg, chrome)
 - browserFullVersion `string`.
-The full version of Chrome (eg, 98.0.4758.102)
+The emulated full version of Chrome (eg, 98.0.4758.102)
+- operatingSystemName `string`.
+The emulated operating system (eg, windows)
 - operatingSystemPlatform `string`.
-The emulated operating system (eg, Windows)
+The emulated operating platform (eg, Win32, MacIntel)
 - operatingSystemVersion `string`.
-The full operating system version (eg, 11.0.1)
+The emulated operating system version (eg, 11.0.1)
+- renderingEngine `string`.
+The actual browser being used (eg, chrome)
+- renderingEngineVersion `string`.
+The actual full version of Chrome (eg, 98.0.4758.102)

 #### **Type**: `Promise<IHeroMeta>`